helen-mckay/helenmckaydev/about.md

 <!-- Helen's history with web develpment -->

-I have been making websites for over 5 years.
+I've been making websites for over 5 years.
 When I was 13 years old, I taught myself HTML and CSS so I could tweak Tumblr themes, and I have been hooked on web development ever since.

 I started making simple sites with pure HTML and CSS, then moved to larger applications in React.
-Most recently, I've been learning the JAMstack and exploring how to use finite state machines for UX state management.
+Most recently, I've been learning the Janstack and exploring how to use finite state machines for UX state management.
 I am currently using 11ty, Netlify, Netlify CMS, and Robot.

 <!-- Helen's non-web-dev interets -->